linuxbuddy/elastic-linuxbuddy/README.md

 ## Deployment
 Linuxbuddy-es uses a Ubuntu OS and Elasticsearch both running on a Vagrant box
 <br />
-To run Linuxbuddy run these 2 simple commands
+To run Linuxbuddy via Vagrant run these 2 simple commands
 <br />
 <br />
 <code>$ cd /path/to/linuxbuddy</code><br />